 Isis told the sun god that, to heal him, she needed to know his full name.
 While he gave his name as known by all, Isis insisted.
 She would need to know his secret name as well.
 It would be the only way to save him.

 “I was given that name so I would be safe,” Ra cried.
 “If it is a secret, I can fear no man.”
 However, in fear for his life, he relented.
 He passed on the name in secret, “from my heart to yours,” warning Isis that only her son should ever know that name and that he should tell no one that secret.
 When Horus was born, Isis passed on that secret name, giving him the power of Ra.

-Are Ra and Horus the same?
+Are Ra and Horus the Same?

-While both are sun deities who protect the people of ancient Egypt, these two gods are not exactly the same.
+While both are sun deities who protected the people of ancient Egypt, these two gods are not exactly the same.
 The falcon-headed god had many similarities to Ra because he was given the power of the secret name.
 For this reason, he was worshipped as the king of the Egyptian gods.

-How was Ra Portrayed?
+How Was Ra Portrayed?

 The sun god of ancient Egypt was most commonly portrayed as a combination of a man and a falcon.
 However, this was not the only way people would depict the god.